-The Corporate Bank consists of five units providing services to corporate and financial institutions; which are Securities Services, Trade Finance, Cash Management and Trade Finance Financial Institutions, Corporate Cash Management and Corporate Coverage.
+The Corporate Bank consists of five units providing services to corporate and financial institutions, which are Securities Services, Trade Finance, Cash Management and Trade Finance Financial Institutions, Corporate Cash Management and Corporate Coverage.

-Securities Services: With its Securities Services Unit, established by a highly competent and experienced team in 2005, Deutsche Bank A.Ş. has become an extremely reputable bank, preferred by foreign investors for its custody services.
-As of 2022 The Bank maintained its 30% market share among all custodian banks that keep custody of securities portfolios of foreign institutional investors in 2022.
+Securities Services: With its Securities Services Unit, established by a highly competent and experienced team in 2005, Deutsche Bank A.Ş. is providing custody services to foreign investors on their transactions in Türkiye Capital Markets.
+With the experience of DB AG providing such services in 30 countries worldwide, the Bank is one of the most preferred, reputable custodian banks.
+As of 2023 The Bank maintained its 37% market share among all custodian banks that keep custody of securities portfolios of foreign institutional investors.

-In 2022, Deutsche Bank A.Ş. continued to provide qualified and specialist services to its current customers.
+In 2023, Deutsche Bank A.Ş. continued to provide qualified and specialist services to its current customers.
 Having received the general license for custody in accordance with the Capital Markets Law in 2015, the Bank has maintained its successful custody and intermediary services by providing the best solutions for its non-resident clients even during the most volatile times of the markets.

 Deutsche Bank A.Ş.
-Securities Services confirmed their 'TOP RATED' status, first granted in 2009, by receiving positive remarks from their clients and repeatedly scoring high points in the annual customer poll conducted by the Global Custodian magazine in 2022, as in previous years.
-In this way, it has asserted its first class quality of client services.
+Securities Services confirmed their 'TOP RATED' status, first granted in 2009, by receiving positive remarks from their clients and repeatedly scoring high points in the annual customer poll conducted by the Global Custodian magazine in 2023, as in previous years.
+In this way, it has asserted its first-class quality of client services in three different categories.

-In 2023, Deutsche Bank A.Ş. plans to increase its market share and develop its position in the market for clearing and custody activities through new products to be included in its already wide product range.
+In 2024, Deutsche Bank A.Ş. plans to increase its market share and develop its position in the market for clearing and custody activities through new products to be included in its already wide product range.

 Trade Finance: Trade Finance unit intermediates domestic and international trade.
-The team, expert in trade services and finance, has been serving its clients for short and medium term trade financing and risk management.
-Deutsche Bank A.Ş. offers value added solutions based on 153 years of experience in 46 countries of Deutsche Bank AG, its main shareholder, to its clients.
+The team, expert in trade services and finance, has been serving its clients for short- and medium-term trade financing and risk management.
+Deutsche Bank A.Ş. offers value added solutions based on 154 years of experience in 47 countries of Deutsche Bank AG, its main shareholder, to its clients.
 In addition to traditional trade services and products, the Bank has become a reliable partner in providing tailor made solutions to meet its clients' trade finance needs.